wimlds/berlin-tdd-workshop/README.md

 ## Workshop

 We prepared some data for the workshop, using a Pockets dataset from [the-pudding](https://github.com/the-pudding/).
 In order to try out different imputation methods we removed 10% of the price values.
-If you want to take a look at all the data check the [PrepareWorkshopData](PrepareWorkshopData.ipynb) notebook.
+If you want to take a look at all the data check the [data/PrepareWorkshopData](data/PrepareWorkshopData.ipynb) notebook.
 We will not cover this through the workshop.

 Walk through in [workshop.md](workshop.md)